 Buzzi Unicem SpA (BZU) gained for a third day, rising 0.8 percent to 7.91 euros, the best performance on the FTSE MIB Index.
 Equita Sim SpA upgraded Italy’s second-biggest cement maker to “buy” and added the stock to its “main portfolio.”
 The brokerage said that cement prices in Italy have stopped falling and cement volumes show signs of a rebound.

 Exprivia SpA (XPR) surged 3.3 percent to 90.1 euro cents, ending two days of losses.
 The company agreed to buy a 51 percent stake in ProSAP, a Spanish company that integrates SAP AG software with other IT systems, according to a statement distributed by the Italian exchange.
 Exprivia will pay 652,000 euros ($893,044) and as much as 1.6 million euros by 2015 for the stake, it said.

 Fiat SpA (F) dropped the most in more than seven weeks, falling 2.6 percent to 10.96 euros.
 Fiat’s car sales in Italy dropped 26 percent to 44,161 units last month, from 59,934 a year earlier, the Transport Ministry said on Oct.
 1. Sales of the Alfa Romeo brand increased 0.7 percent to 4,699.

-To contact the editor responsible for this story: David Merritt at email@example.com.
+To contact the reporter on this story: Francesca Cinelli in Milan at firstname.lastname@example.org.